ross-bish/Section-5-Lists/5.9 Lists (Textbook Tasks)/instructions.md

 # Textbook Tasks 👨‍💻

-- Complete the following tasks in `main.py`.
+- Complete the following tasks in `Thonny`.
 - Remember to use appropriate `# comments` to explain what your code is doing.